 Ladle the corn mixture into the clean 1-pint jars, and pour the warm brine over to cover completely but leave 1/2 inch head-space.

 Process the jars 10-15 minutes in a Boiling Water Bath.
-Otherwise, cover tightly, and let the relish sit at room temperature, so the flavors can marry, for 1 day before storing in the refrigerator.
+Otherwise, cover tightly, and let the relish sit in a cool, dark corner of the kitchen, so the flavors can marry, for 1 day before storing in the refrigerator.

-Refrigerated or Canned, this Corn Relish will keep for up to 1 year, just make sure teh kernels do not rise above the liquid (add a splash of vinegar if necessary).
+Refrigerated or Canned, this Corn Relish will keep for up to 1 year, just make sure the kernels do not rise above the liquid (add a splash of water if necessary).

 Not quite sure what to do with all the Corn Relish you just made?
 Click here.